pagkly/Zed/Investopedia3/Homeowners Protection Act.md

 The Homeowners Protection Act does not apply to Veterans Affairs (VA) or Federal Housing Administration (FHA) loans.

-An additional reason that a homeowner may be required to purchase PMI coverage is if the mortgage the homeowner seeks has a high [loan-to-value (LTV) ratio](https://www.investopedia.com/terms/l/loantovalue.asp).
+An additional reason that a homeowner may be required to purchase PMI coverage is if the mortgage the homeowner seeks has a high [[loan-to-value (LTV) ratio]](https://www.investopedia.com/terms/l/loantovalue.asp).

 LTV is one of the measures of risk that lenders use in [underwriting](https://www.investopedia.com/terms/u/underwriting.asp) a mortgage.
 LTV divides the amount of the loan by the value of the home.
 Most mortgages with an LTV ratio greater than 80% require that the borrower have PMI because they are considered more likely to [default](https://www.investopedia.com/terms/d/default2.asp) on the mortgage.